bevy-cheatbook/bevy-cheatbook/src/3d/gltf.md

 made of multiple meshes, materials, and textures.
 Bevy would technically need multiple ECS Entities to represent and render the whole thing.

-This is why your GLTF "model" is represented by Bevy as a Scene.
+This is why your GLTF "model" is represented by Bevy as a [Scene][cb::scene].
 This way, you can easily spawn it, and Bevy will create all the relevant [child entities][cb::hierarchy] and configure them correctly.

-So that you can treat the whole thing as "a single object" and position it in the world, you can just [spawn it under a parent entity][cb::hierarchy], and use its [transform][cb::transform].

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:spawn-gltf-simple}}
 ```

-If your GLTF Scene represents "a whole level/map", rather than "an individual 3d model", and you don't need to move it around, you can just spawn the scene directly, without creating a parent entity.
+You could also use GLTF files to load an entire map/level.
+It works the same way.

-Also, this example assumes that you have a simple GLTF file containing only one "default scene".
+The above example assumes that you have a simple GLTF file containing only one "default scene".
 GLTF is a very flexible file format.
 A single file can contain many "models" or more complex "scenes".
 To get a better understanding of GLTF and possible workflows, read the rest of this page. :)